nodejs/admin/Moderation-Policy.md

   by the TSC) are subject to immediate Blocking.
 * Issues, pull requests, discussions, and comments that are spam (job posting, service advertising, etc.) are subject to immediate moderation.
-* Issues, pull requests, discussions, and comments that are believed to be LLM-generated (e.g a PR coming from a new contributor changing a single file without clear motivation) should be closed with a comment such as "It seems you are using a LLM, please stop, this is not bringing any value and is wasting our time.
+* Issues, pull requests, discussions, and comments in violation of the [AI use policy and guidelines]() should be closed with a comment such as "It seems you are using a LLM, please stop, this is not bringing any value and is wasting our time.
 If you are not using one, please read and follow our contributing guidelines."
 Report the user to the moderation repository so they